In the Footsteps of Hans Christian Andersen

 Greyfriar's Abbey

-The Danish king Erik Klipping founded Gråbrødre Kloster in Odense.
-In 1279 he gave the area in the northwestern corner of the city to the beggar monks of the Franciscan order and over the next many ye...
+The Danish King Erik Klipping founded Gråbrødre Monastery in Odense.
+In 1279, he handed over the area to the mendicant monks of the Franciscan Order.

 Odense Slot (Castle) in King's Park